Youth Engagement and Action for Health!

 - Preliminary findings were presented in a poster at the 2018 Active Living Research Conference.

-Nisha Botchwey, PhD – Principal Investigator and PARC Co-Director, email@example.com
+Nisha Botchwey, PhD – Georgia Tech, Principal Investigator, email@example.com

 Katie O’Connell, MCRP – Project Manager